-Working with Cells: To create a new cell within Jupyter, you can select "Insert > Insert Cell Below" from the menu bar or just press the "+" button on the toolbar.
+Working with cells: To create a new cell within Jupyter, you can select "Insert > Insert Cell Below" from the menu bar or just press the "+" button on the toolbar.
 You can also use the keyboard shortcut

 Esc+Bto create a new cell.
 Once a cell is created, click on it to select it.
-You can then change the cell type to code or markdown (text) using "Cell > Cell Type" menu option.
+You can then change the cell type to code or markdown (text) using the "Cell > Cell Type" menu option.
 You can also use the keyboard shortcuts

-Esc+M. Double click a cell to edit the content within the cell.
+Esc+M. Double-click a cell to edit the content within the cell.
 To apply your changes and run a cell, use the "Cell > Run Cells" menu option or click the "Run" button on the toolbar or just use the keyboard shortcut